 2. Hard to cover the forecourt (against drop-shots or short angles etc.)

-But in the end, there is not one formation that works for everyone – it is the one that suits your style of play and your personality.
+In the end, there is not one formation that works for everyone – it is the one that suits your style of play and your personality.